obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

-# TiTouchDB Module

-## Description

-The TiTouchDB module wraps the TouchDB and CouchCocoa iOS frameworks and provides a CouchDB-compatible database for your Titanium apps.

-The reference section follows these conventions:
+This document follows these conventions:

 * Text in `code font` refer to module objects.
 For example, database is a generic term but `database` refers to a TiTouchDB object.